roidsaja/baremetal_rpi/README.md

 * GPSET0 tells the pi to turn on the pin(output a voltage).
 To do this we just toggle the bit that corresponds with the GPIO pin we want.
 In our, case bit 21.
 * GPCLR0 tells the pi to turn off the pin(no voltage).
 To turn off the pin set the bit to the corresponding GPIO pin.
 In our case bit 21

+## Setup
+* Simply run `Makefile` and you can change the var `code=` to the suitable assembly program names, running `make` in the terminal will do all the work of compiling into ARM ready .img file.
+You will generate 3 different files after running successfully: kernel.img; kernel.o; and kernel.elf.
+The `kernel.img` is the .img file that you replace in your microSD card, simply rename existing kernel.img/kernelXX.img into a txt file or html file.

 ## License
 This project is licensed by MIT